 - Plug in the HDMI Cable: Insert one end of the HDMI cable into the “HDMI OUT” port on the converter and connect the other to an HDMI port on your TV or monitor.

 - Power Everything Up: Turn on the converter and your TV or monitor.
-Some converters might need a separate power source, so plug it in if required.
+Some converters may require a separate power source; please plug it in if necessary.

-- Select the Input Source: On your TV, navigate to the input source settings and select the HDMI port you’ve connected to.
-This might be labeled as HDMI 1, HDMI 2, etc.
+- Select the Input Source: On your TV, navigate to the input source settings and select the HDMI port to which you’ve connected.
+This might be labeled as HDMI 1, HDMI 2, and so on.

 - Check the Signal: If everything is set up correctly, you should see the output from your coaxial source on your HDMI-connected display.